 Feeds two thru-hikers, if they’re willing to share.

 - 1 package of Santa Fe instant refried beans

 - ¼ cup powdered sour cream

 - ¼ cup powdered cheddar cheese

 - 1 bag of tortilla or pita chips (preferably Juanita’s, or another high-calorie brand)

-Combine all ingredients, except for the olive oil in a Ziploc bag.
+Combine all ingredients except for the olive oil in a reusable silicone or plastic freezer bag.
 Be sure that the powdered ingredients are thoroughly broken up and incorporated.

-Stove method: Bring a half liter of water to a boil.
-Either add the ingredients to the pot or, for easier clean-up, allow the water to cool slightly and add directly to the Ziploc bag.
+Stove method: Bring a half-liter of water to a boil.
+Either add the ingredients to the pot or, for easier clean-up, allow the water to cool slightly and add directly to the freezer bag.
 Stir to incorporate and seal for 10 minutes.

-Cold-soaked: Two hours before you plan to eat, add a half liter of water directly to the Ziploc bag, or combine the dried ingredients with the water into a container with a screw top lid (empty peanut butter jars and restaurant take-out containers seem to be especially popular with thru-hikers).
+Cold-soaked: Two hours before you plan to eat, add a half-liter of water directly to the freezer bag, or combine the dried ingredients with the water into a container with a screw-top lid (empty peanut butter jars, Talenti gelato pints and restaurant take-out containers are especially popular with thru-hikers).
 Stir to incorporate.
 Continue hiking until your bean dip has fully rehydrated.

 Laura Lancaster started backpacking at the age of 12 and hasn’t let up since.
 Currently a freelance writer and editor living in Seattle, she thru-hiked the Pacific Crest Trail in 2014 and the Wonderland Trail in 2015.
 Laura has been published in Backpacker, Survivor’s Edge magazine, and American Survival Guide.
 You can see more of her work at lauralancaster.net.